- What are the differences in the admission processes for the M.S. degree program and the Ph.D. degree program?

 Because we are a highly-ranked computer sciences department, we receive many applications.
 Competition is stiff for admission into our graduate program.
 As a rough guideline, most of the students we admit are in the 85th percentile or higher on each of the sections of the GRE General Test (Analytical Writing, Quantitative and Verbal) and have a GPA of 3.6 or higher (on a 4.0 scale).
 However, you may be admitted if you are below these guidelines if your application is especially strong in other respects.
 Conversely, there is no assurance that you will be admitted if you exceed all of these guidelines due to all of the factors we evaluate, including other aspects of your academic record and the strength of the applicant pool in any given year.

 We offer financial support to a large number of our admitted students.
-Note also that 90-95% of all current graduate students in the department receive support in the form of teaching assistantships, research assistantships and/or competitive fellowships.
+Decisions on financila support are made at the same time as admission decisions.
+Note that 90-95% of all current graduate students in the department receive support in the form of teaching assistantships, research assistantships and/or competitive fellowships.